Chart Color Schemes

 Kleinton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the area: Central Highfields Activation Project (Infrastructure) and Highfields North Estate Stages 8-10.
-Other notable projects include Toowoomba Second Range Crossing (TSRC) and Clifford Park Special School - Relocation of Denise Kable Centre.
-The following list details those most relevant.
+AreaSearch identified two projects likely influencing this region.
+Key projects are Central Highfields Activation Project (Infrastructure), Highfields North Estate Stages 8-10, Toowoomba Second Range Crossing (TSRC), and Clifford Park Special School - Relocation of Denise Kable Centre.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.